italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - See `OpenID.Core#SubjectIDTypes`_.
 It MUST be of type *pairwise*.
      - |spid-icon| |cieid-icon|
    * - **client_id**
-     - It MUST contain an HTTPS URL that uniquely identifies the RP.
+     - It MUST contain a HTTPS URL that uniquely identifies the RP.
      - |spid-icon| |cieid-icon|
    * - **aud**
      - It MUST match the value *client_id*.
 The RP MUST verify that this value matches its client ID.